 - Delayed Intervention Behavioral

-Intervention Desc: Delayed intervention letters to providers explain this project, the nature of the problem, and identify a list of the provider's patients who are at risk for stroke and have not been treated with an oral anticoagulant; describe evidence and guidelines regarding oral anticoagulation ARM 1: Kind: Experimental Label: Delayed Intervention Description: Educational mailing to AF patients with guideline-based indications for oral anticoagulation (CHA₂DS₂-VASc score of 2 or greater) who appear to not have received OAC treatment in the year following randomization.
+Intervention Desc: Delayed intervention letters to patients' providers, where they may be identified, that explain this project, the nature of the problem, and identify a list of their patients who are flagged as at risk for stroke and have not been treated with an oral anticoagulant; describe evidence and guidelines regarding oral anticoagulation.
+ARM 1: Kind: Experimental Label: Delayed Intervention Description: Educational mailing to AF patients with guideline-based indications for oral anticoagulation (CHA₂DS₂-VASc score of 2 or greater) who appear to not have received OAC treatment in the year following randomization.
 These patients will have received 'usual care' for the year between randomization and delayed educational mailing.

 |Type||Measure||Time Frame||Safety Issue|